SteveDaulton/Hangman-CLI/README.md

 #### How to play:
 1. Enter your name when prompted.
+2. Select a category when prompted.
-2. The computer will think of a secret word and tell you how many letters are in the word.
+3. The computer will think of a secret word and tell you how many letters are in the word.
-3. Make guesses one letter at a time to guess the secret word.
+4. Make guesses one letter at a time to guess the secret word.
+5. If you think that you know the word, you may guess the entire word.
-4. Each time you guess a letter, all occurrences of that letter in the word will be shown.
+6. Each time you guess a letter, all occurrences of that letter in the word will be shown.
-5. If your guess is incorrect, a part of the hangman figure will be drawn.
+7. If your guess is incorrect, a part of the hangman figure will be drawn.
-6. Continue guessing letters to reveal the entire word.
+8. Continue guessing letters to reveal the entire word.
-7. You may quit at any time by pressing "Ctrl + C".
+9. You may quit at any time by pressing "Ctrl + C".

 **Winning and Losing:**

-* If you correctly guess the entire word before the full hangman figure is drawn, you win.
+* If you correctly guess the word before the full hangman figure is drawn, you win.
 * If the full hangman figure is drawn before you guess the word, you lose.